-13 Related Party Disclosure
+16 Related Party Disclosure

-As the company is wholly owned subsidiary of Coastline Housing Limited, the company has taken advantage of the exemption contained in FRS 102 Section 33 and has therefore not disclosed transactions or balance with other wholly owned subsidiaries which form part of the Group.
+As the company is a wholly owned subsidiary of Coastline Housing Limited, the Company has taken advantage of the exemption contained in FRS 102 Section 33 and has therefore not disclosed transactions or balances with other wholly owned subsidiaries which form part of the Group.
 There are no other related party transactions to report.